raspiblitz/raspiblitz/README.md

 * shutdown your old node
 * remove the sd card
 * [download the latest Raspiblitz sd card image & flash it to your sd card](#downloading-the-software)
-* if you like to use a HDMI monitor for status & progress, create a empty file called `hdmi` (withot any ending) on the sd card while connected to your laptop
+* if you like to use a HDMI monitor for status & progress, create a empty file called `hdmi` (without any ending) on the sd card while connected to your laptop
 * [insert sd card, boot up & login per SSH](#boot-your-raspiblitz)

 Now RaspiBlitz should show you that old data from your node was detected and offer you todo the migration.